Suppen/Telegram-API-wrapper-for-JS/README.md

 They are also readable on [https://doc.suppen.no/teleapiwrapper](https://doc.suppen.no/teleapiwrapper)

 ## Changelog
+* **2.0.0**: Added methods and updated old ones to support the API v2.0.
+Converted everything to ES6 and removed support for giving arguments the traditional way.
+All your bots will probably break on this update
 * **0.16.1**: Made the timeout call the callback too, not just reject the promise
 * **0.16.0**: Added a timeout to the HTTPS-requests.
 Defaults to 60 seconds.
 Available on the `requestTimeout` property
 * **0.15.4**: Fixed a bug which would cause errors on boolean parameters